 Bar Harbor pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Bar Harbor is none Tomorrow (26 June 2026) levels are similar.
+Today (16 July) pollen in Bar Harbor is medium; grass is medium; ragweed is low.
+Tomorrow (17 July 2026) levels are similar.
+Over the following five days grass and ragweed will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app